 It broke my heart.
 I had never mixed up a bottle of formula in my life.
 By 3.5 months my milk supply ran dry and that was an end of an era.

 It was upsetting for a few reasons.
 One, Evelyn only received 3 months of exclusive breast milk.
 Two, breastfeeding was such a huge part of my life and sadly that chapter was done.
 Three, I was secretly thrilled that that chapter in my life was done.
 Yeah, I said it.
 The guilt that I had about was is a tough pill for me to swallow.
 I just have to be honest about it.
 All of a sudden a new world opened up to me that I had been closed off to for 28 months.
-So yes, I got a large part of my life back when I stopped breastfeeding but there is an ongoing ache that I couldn’t give Evelyn the greatest gift that I gave to Mabel.
+So yes, I got a large part of my life back when I stopped breastfeeding but there was an ongoing ache that I couldn’t give Evelyn the greatest gift that I gave to Mabel.
+And the world still turns.